 We left Shimizu on a sunny morning, pushing off the dock at 6am.
 Early.
 We wanted to make sure we'd arrive at our destination on time.
-There was 126nm between us and Shima Yacht harbor, a distance we needed to do in part at night.
+There was 126 nm between us and Shima Yacht harbor, a distance we needed to do in part at night.
 This wasn't ideal.
 We knew that.
-Many people warned us about sailing at night in these waters, but as the Japanese say: 'Shoganai' (it can't be helped).
+Many people warned us about sailing at night in these waters, but as the Japanese say: 'Shoganai' (it is what it is!).
 We needed to cross a big stretch of water called Enshu Nada, an area with a lot of traffic.
 In truth, the entire coastline is full of ships, but it gets very busy north of the Kii Peninsula.

-Shu instructed us to stay 10nm from shore, to avoid the numerous nets lining the coast and to avoid small fishing vessels idling there at night.
-We did exactly this.
+Shu instructed us to stay 10 nm from shore, to avoid the many nets lining the coast, and to avoid small fishing vessels idling there at night.
+We did as told.

-Coming out of Shimizu port, we came face to face with a large container ship named 'One'.
+Coming out of Shimizu port, we came face to face with a large container ship named One.
 A beautiful ship.
 Red, with a peculiar shape.
-The marina had warned us about its coming, that its entrance into Shimizu port was scheduled at 6am during our exit.
+The marina had warned us about its arrival, that its entrance into Shimizu port was scheduled at 0600 during our exit.
 Avoiding it was not a problem.
 (Interestingly enough, this is the same ship that lost 2000 containers at sea near Hawaii in 2020.)

 We powered out of the harbor and into Suruga Bay.
 There was no wind, but we raised the mainsail anyway.
 We wanted to test our new slugs (what keeps the mainsail attached to the mast).
 It was the first time since Fiji that we'd raised a full main.
 The black moon shook off its wrinkles, presenting its belly to the sun.

-Because it was winter still, we chose a day without wind to leave.
+Because it was still winter, we chose a day without wind to leave.
 In the transition between winter and spring the wind blows extra hard, as if it's trying to blow itself out.
 This makes it difficult to go west, since the strong winds come out of where we need to go.
-During that transition between seasons, we saw daily forecasts of 40 knots, without end.
+During that transition between seasons, we saw daily forecasts of 40 kn, without end.